shravangajula/shravangajula/README.md

 #### Cloud & DevOps:

-- Cloud Platforms: Prevalent usage of Azure, AWS, and GCP as elastic data processing solutions.
+- Cloud Platforms: Prevalent usage of Azure and AWS as elastic data processing solutions.
 - CI/CD & Containerization: Familiar with Docker, Azure DevOps, and Git for versioning and continuous deployment.
 - Agile Methodologies: Employed Scrum & Kanban practices with JIRA and Azure DevOps for project management and delivery.